cs1302uga/cs1302-gallery/README.md

 * [Appendix - Useful Links](#appendix---useful-links)
 * [Appendix - FAQ](#appendix---faq)

+## Course-Specific Learning Outcomes

+* **LO1.d:**	Use shell commands to compile new and existing software solutions that are organized into multi-level packages and have external dependencies.
+* **LO2.e:** Utilize existing generic methods, interfaces, and classes in a software solution.
+* **LO3.a:** Create and update source code that adheres to established style guidelines.
+* **LO3.b:** Create class, interface, method, and inline documentation that satisfies a set of requirements.
+* **LO5.b:** Utilize a build tool such as Maven or Ant to create and manage a complex software solution involving external dependencies.
+* **LO7.a:** Design and implement a graphical user interface in a software project.
+* **LO7.c:** Use common abstract data types and structures, including lists, queues, arrays, and stacks in solving typical problems.

 ## Academic Honesty

 You agree to the Academic Honesty policy as outlined in the course syllabus.